 Learn how to adjust your truss rod here.
 We recommend a proper relief of .005-.007”

 Once the truss rod is adjusted, check the string height measurements again.
 If you are still below the factory setting of 3/32” on the bass side and 2/32” on the treble side, you should start with a tall saddle and sand it down to the factory specs for string height of 3/32” on the bass side and 2/32” on the treble side.

 2) Get Setup: It’s recommended to have somebody with experience do the setup for you.
 Whoever does the setup should have general guitar repair knowledge.
 Important things to consider:

 · Only turning the truss rod a ¼ turn at a time and allowing the guitar acclimate.

 · Sanding the saddle without taking it too far down

 · Adjusting the nut when necessary.

 When a handmade instrument experiences humidity below the recommended level, the wood will dry out and cause the top to drop down or sink in.
-When the top drops down, the bridge and strings drop with it and lowers the strings to where they may cause fret buzz.
+When the top drops down, the bridge and strings sink as well, which may cause fret buzz.